Burwood/JLH_Automation/Readme.md

 The goal of this project is to enable consultants who aren't focused on DevOps a quick path to leveraging automation tools in thier projects.

-Terraform will be used to provision resources, and Ansible will be used to install and configure software on those resources.
-Terraform is available for Windows, so if you only plan on automating provisioning, skip everything below, download Terraform from here: https://www.terraform.io/downloads.html and jump over to the [example project](https://github.com/Burwood/JLH_Automation/tree/master/Example_Project).
+Terraform will be used to provision resources, and Ansible will be used to install and configure software on those resources.  ~~Terraform is available for Windows, so if you only plan on automating provisioning, skip everything below, download Terraform from here: https://www.terraform.io/downloads.html and jump over to the [example project](https://github.com/Burwood/JLH_Automation/tree/master/Example_Project).~~ Note: pass is used for secrets management in this project and is only available for Linux.
+I will rewrite the example with HashiCorp Vault once I figure it out.

 Useful links:\
 Install WSL docs: https://docs.microsoft.com/en-us/windows/wsl/install-win10 \